-TASK 26-5 Work with the Bay Area Pollution Prevention Group (BAPPG) to identify new audiences for outreach messages about reducing non-flushable items to sanitary sewers.
+TASK 26-5 Work with the Bay Area Pollution Prevention Group (BAPPG) to identify new audiences for outreach messages aimed at reducing the flushing of non-flushable items into the sanitary sewer system, which can cause overflows.

 BY 2017 Identify new audiences.